New Years Resolutions.

 Let me start by telling you what some of my goals are for the coming year (at least in the health and fitness area of my life).
 Last January I joined Golds Gym and a month later hired a personal trainer.
 Now, I have to tell you – if you can afford to go that route, take it.
 There’s nothing like having an expert both train and motivate you.
 I learned a LOT from her when it comes to exercising.
 Cardio, plyometrics, body weight training, core and balance training, and more.
 Since I have started, I have lost about 20 pounds and I have gained strength, balance, stamina and a joy for exercising and feeling good.
 Because let me tell you – I have never felt physically better in all my life.
 Even with arthritic knees 🙂

 But finances being what they are, I will be stopping the personal trainer in a month.
 Just can not afford $500 per month indefinitely.
 And I can not justify having someone continuously train me when I have learned more than enough to train myself – which is my goal for the next year.
+Setting goals, including establishing effective savings methods, is essential for creating a clear roadmap toward fiscal success and ensuring a secure financial future.

 There’s a bit of space in my home office.
 It’s empty and crying out to be used.
 So my plan is to lay some high quality floor mats in that area, buy a few pieces of equipment and make my own little workout area.
 I can do all this for about $300 – $400 depending on how much the floor mats costs and how much I buy.
 But once complete, there are no monthly costs.
 I also recommend a good home workout video or program that you can follow along to.
 I bought a fitness product last month that focuses on body weight training (which trust me – unless you are looking to be a body builder, your own body weight and a few items is all you need).
 The product I bought is called Body Weight Burn.
 Although I have not gone through everything yet, what I have gone through I absolutely love.
 The program is very simple and very effective.
 I have printed out their workout schedules and hung them on my wall for easy access 🙂